justinjinsukkim312/github-finder/README.md

-# github-finder
-github finding app using react and refactoring using hooks
+Github account finding application.
+First completed using props and state.
+Then refactored using react hooks.